Beamery

-Beamery is a privately-held global human capital management software as a service company.
+Beamery is a privately held global human resource management software company.
 It is headquartered in London, United Kingdom, and operates in Germany, Singapore and the United States.
 Their main product is an AI-powered talent platform meant to assist other organizations in managing employees.

 History

-Beamery was founded as a “garage project” by Abakar Saidov and his brother, Sultan Saidov, along with Mike Paterson, in London in 2013.
+Beamery was founded as a "garage project" by Abakar Saidov and his brother, Sultan Saidov, along with Mike Paterson, in London in 2013.
 Their vision for Beamery had its origins in their experiences as children of immigrants, when they became aware of the structural challenges associated with work.

 In 2016, Beamery raised $2 million in a seed round from Edenred Capital Partners and Grupa Pracuj, a human resources tech firm.
 They went on to raise a further $5 million in a Series A funding round in 2017, led by Index Ventures and continued in 2018 to raise $28m in Series B funding in a round led by EQT Ventures.